About the Clinic

 - Pediatric dentistry

-The students and residents provide dental care under the supervision of licensed dentists.
+The residents provide dental care under the supervision of licensed dentists.

-The Hialeah Dental Clinic has three full-time faculty members, several part-time faculty members and 25 volunteer dentists from the community.
+The Hialeah Dental Clinic has three full-time faculty members, several part-time faculty members and 15 volunteer dentists from the community.
 All provide continuous supervision of the residents in the clinic.
-15 dental assistants provide support services to the dental residents and four administrative assistants provide clerical support to the office and program.
+17 dental assistants provide support services to the dental residents and seven administrative assistants provide clerical support to the office and program.
 The Hialeah Dental Clinic is one of four college-owned satellite dental clinics in the Statewide Network for Community Oral Health at the University of Florida College of Dentistry.

 Dental Facilities & Equipment